 It is about a 1km walk from the Lorne Surf Lifesaving Club, in the center of town, to the Lorne Pier along the Doug Stirling Walk.

-Have you ever been to Lorne Australia?
-What are your favourite things to do at this seaside town?
+What are your favourite things to do in Lorne, Australia?